InvalidValue

 staticcheck(value, …expected) → any

-matches with the expected
+Checks if value matches with the expected values.

-If it does, returns value
+If it does, returns value untouched.
+Otherwise, triggers an exception.

-The triggered exception holds value
+The triggered exception holds value and expected as .info.checked and .info.expected.

 Parameters:

-Name | Type | Attributes | Description |
+| Name | Type | Attributes | Description |

 value |